harrywang/closesea/docs/README.md

 # About

-CloseSea, the smallest NFT marketplace
+CloseSea, the smallest NFT marketplace.

 Check the [Code Repo](https://github.com/harrywang/closesea)